-Delivering the final instalment of the latest IPCC report, Secretary-General of the United Nations, António Guterres, announced: “The jury has reached a verdict and it is damming… we are on a fast track to climate disaster.”
+Delivering the final installment of the latest IPCC report, Secretary-General of the United Nations, António Guterres, announced: “The jury has reached a verdict and it is damming… we are on a fast track to climate disaster.”
 It is clear that our planet – the result of a delicately webbed interplay of various factors over 4.5 billion years – now faces the stark repercussions of humanity.

 With the IPCC Reports taking approximately seven years and thousands of scientists to compile, this may be the final warning before we find ourselves on a direct and decisive route to irreversible and catastrophic climate collapse.